New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Construction of the non-commutative black hole via gauge theory

-Next we obtain the contribution of NC geometry to the Newtonian mass density.
+Next, we obtain the contribution of NC geometry to the Newtonian mass density.
 The Poisson relation \(\nabla^2\hat{\Phi}_N(r)=4\pi G\hat{\rho}\) for the exterior region \(r>0\) yields

-For a spherically symmetric matter distribution the energy-momentum tensor can be written in the perfect-fluid diagonal form \cite{GR1}:
+For a spherically symmetric matter distribution, the energy-momentum tensor can be written in anisotropic-fluid form with diagonal components \cite{GR1}:

-To preserve the Schwarzschild-like form of the metric the radial pressure must satisfy \(p_r=-\rho\), which together with the conservation equations implies a tangential pressure \(\hat{p}_\theta=-\hat{\rho}-\tfrac{r}{2}\partial_r\hat{\rho}\).
+To preserve the Schwarzschild-like form of the metric, the radial pressure must satisfy \(p_r=-\rho\), which, together with the conservation equations, implies a tangential pressure \(\hat{p}_t=-\hat{\rho}-\tfrac{r}{2}\partial_r\hat{\rho}\).
 The temporal and radial components of the energy-momentum tensor in our case read

-For a Schwarzschild-like metric the lapse (curvature) function has the form
+For a Schwarzschild-like metric, the lapse (curvature) function has the form

-where \(m(r)\) is a function of \(r\).
+where \(\tilde{m}(r)\) is a function of \(r\).
 Using metric \eqref{eq:metric1} and \eqref{eq:NCCF1}, the non-vanishing components of the Einstein tensor are

-Using the Einstein equations we obtain
+Using the Einstein equations, we obtain

 where \(m=\dfrac{GM}{c^2}\) is the Schwarzschild mass of the black hole.
-Note that this expression is written to first order in the NC parameter; to higher order one obtains a different compact form\footnote{This expression is valid only at first order in \(\tilde{\Theta}\); higher-order corrections change the compact form.}.
-In a regularized form (in similar form to regular-like black hole, and its reduced to \eqref{eq:smass1} in \(\mathcal{O}(\tilde{\Theta})\)) one may write
+Note that this expression is written to first order in the NC parameter; at higher orders, one obtains a different compact form\footnote{This expression is valid only at first order in \(\tilde{\Theta}\); higher-order corrections change the compact form.}.
+In a regularized form, similar to a regular-like black hole and reducing to \eqref{eq:smass1} at \(\mathcal{O}(\tilde{\Theta})\), one may write

 Substituting this result into \eqref{eq:NCCF1} gives the NC Schwarzschild metric